3dem/relion-documents/source/Installation.rst

 The `master` branch (default) contains the stable release of |RELION|-4.0.
 By performing::

-    git checkout ver4.0
+    git checkout ver5.0

-you can access the latest (developmental) updates for RELION 4.0x.
+you can access the latest (developmental) updates for RELION 5.0x.
-The code there is not tested as throughfully as that in the `master` branch and not generally recommended.

 The code will be intermittently updated to amend issues.
 To incorporate these changes, use the command-line::